pingcap/docs-cn/tools/tikv-control.md

 The `tombstone` command is usually used in circumstances where the sync-log is not enabled, and some data written in the Raft state machine is lost caused by power down.

 In a TiKV instance, you can use this command to set the status of some Regions to Tombstone.
 Then when you restart the instance, those Regions are skipped.
-Besides, those Regions need to have enough healthy replicas in other TiKV instances, so as to be able to continue writing and reading through the Raft mechanism.
+Those Regions need to have enough healthy replicas in other TiKV instances to be able to continue writing and reading through the Raft mechanism.

 ```bash
 pd-ctl>> operator add remove-peer <region_id> <peer_id>